dashingsoft/pyarmor/docs/advanced.rst

 * Pack the script with PyInstaller, make sure the final bundle works.
 For real scripts, other options may be required, please check `PyInstaller documentation <https://pyinstaller.readthedocs.io>`_.
-If the final bundle could not work in this step, please report issues to `PyInstaller
+If the final bundle could not work in this step, please report issues to `PyInstaller issues
   <https://github.com/pyinstaller/pyinstaller/issues>`_::

     # One folder mode